Yakima, Washington: Bodies of water

-The Naches River forms the northern border of the city.
+The Yakima Greenway is a 20 mi system of parks, paved pathways, and nature reserves along the Yakima and Naches rivers.
+The community project was formed in 1983 with work to reclaim a former city landfill into a park, which opened in 1990 as Sarg Hubbard Park.

 Several small lakes flank the northern edge of the city, including Myron Lake, Lake Aspen, Bergland Lake (private) and Rotary Lake (also known as Freeway Lake).
 These lakes are popular with fishermen and swimmers during the summer.

 Climate

-Yakima has a cold desert climate (Köppen BWk) with a Mediterranean precipitation pattern.
+Yakima has a cold semi-arid climate (Köppen BSk) with a Mediterranean precipitation pattern.
 Winters are cold, with December the coolest month, with a mean temperature of 28.5 °F. Annual average snowfall is 21.6 in, with most occurring in December and January, when the snow depth averages 2 to 3 in.
-There are 22 days per year in which the high does not surpass freezing, and 2.3 mornings where the low is 0 F or lower.
+There are 18.9 days per year in which the high does not surpass freezing, and 1.6 mornings where the low is 0 F or lower.
 Springtime warming is very gradual, with the average last freeze of the season May 13.
-Summer days are hot, but the diurnal temperature variation is large, averaging 34.9 F-change in July, sometimes reaching as high as 50 F-change during that season; there are 34 afternoons of maxima reaching 90 °F or greater annually and 3.2 afternoons of 100 °F maxima.
+Summer days are hot, but the diurnal temperature variation is large, averaging 34.9 F-change in July, sometimes reaching as high as 50 F-change during that season; there are 40.2 afternoons of maxima reaching 90 °F or greater annually and 5.7 afternoons of 100 °F maxima.
 Autumn cooling is very rapid, with the average first freeze of the season occurring on September 30.
 Due to the city's location in a rain shadow, precipitation, at an average of 8.01 in annually, is low year-round, but especially during summer.
 Extreme temperatures have ranged from −25 F on February 1, 1950, to 113 F on June 29, 2021.